Back to School Sales Tax Holiday FAQs

 - “Clothing” - any article of wearing apparel, including footwear, intended to be worn on or about the human body.
 The term shall include but not be limited to cloth and other material used to make school uniforms or other school clothing.
 Items normally sold in pairs shall not be separated to qualify for the exemption.
 The term shall not include watches, watchbands, jewelry, handbags, handkerchiefs, umbrellas, scarves, ties, headbands, or belt buckles.
 Each article of clothing must have a taxable value of $100 or less.

 - “School supplies” - any item normally used by students in a standard classroom for educational purposes, including but not limited to, textbooks, notebooks, paper, writing instruments, crayons, art supplies, rulers, book bags, back packs, handheld calculators, graphing calculators, chalk, maps, and globes.
 The term shall not include watches, radios, CD players, headphones, sporting equipment, portable or desktop telephones, copiers or other office equipment, furniture, or fixtures.
 The value of each school supply purchase is not to exceed $50.
-In addition, school supplies shall also include graphing calculators valued at $150 or less and computer software having a taxable value of three hundred fifty dollars or less.
+In addition, school supplies shall also include graphing calculators valued at $150 or less and computer software having a taxable value of $350 or less.

 - Art supplies